emrickgarrett/01_Git_and_Intro/README.md

 Final Comments By Myself:
 I had to do some code, although I tried to do as little as possible.
-The best solution I could think of was to do it recursively, which requires something I couldn't quite figure out how to get just right.
+The best solution I could think of was to do it recursively, which requires something I couldn't quite figure out how to get just right without some sort of code.
 I hope what I have is acceptable.
 - Garrett
 }